chinapedia/wikipedia.abstract.en/Page/Fruit.md

 Seedless fruits

-Dish_with_fruits.jpg FruitArrangement.jpges and various squash]] Seedlessness is an important feature of some fruits of commerce.
+es and various squash]] Seedlessness is an important feature of some fruits of commerce.
 Commercial cultivars of bananas and pineapples are examples of seedless fruits.
 Some cultivars of citrus fruits (especially grapefruit, mandarin oranges, navel oranges), satsumas, table grapes, and watermelons are valued for their seedlessness.
 In some species, seedlessness is the result of _parthenocarpy_, where fruits set without fertilization.
 Parthenocarpic fruit set may or may not require pollination, but most seedless citrus fruits require a stimulus from pollination to produce fruit.

 Seedless bananas and grapes are triploids, and seedlessness results from the abortion of the embryonic plant that is produced by fertilization, a phenomenon known as _stenospermocarpy_, which requires normal pollination and fertilization.[28]